Lookman scores wonder goal for Atalanta, hands Nigeria big AFCON boost

 Ademola Lookman is finding form just when Nigeria needs him most.

-The Super Eagles forward delivered another standout performance on Sunday night, scoring in Atalanta’s 2-0 victory over Fiorentina, a win that lifted the Bergamo side to 11th place in Serie A.
+The Super Eagles forward delivered another standout performance on Sunday, November 30, scoring in Atalanta’s 2-0 victory over Fiorentina, a win that lifted the Bergamo side to 11th place in Serie A.

 The goal marks Lookman’s second strike in two matches, having also scored in the UEFA Champions League earlier in the week, One Football reports.